ourpalace/ourcord/CONTRIBUTING.md

 > __NOTE:__ If a maintainer asks you to "rebase" your PR, they're saying that a lot of code has changed and that you need to update your branch so it's easier to merge.

-Unsure where to begin contributing to OurCord?
+Unsure where to begin contributing to Ourcord?
 You can start by looking through these beginner and help-wanted issues:

 - Beginner issues (Issues that should only require a few lines of code, and a test or two).
 - Help wanted issues (Issues which should be a bit more involved than beginner issues).

 While not perfect, a number of comments are a reasonable proxy for the impact a given change will have.

-If you want to read about using OurCord or developing tutorials for OurCord bots, the OurCord documentation is free and available online.
-You can find the source to the documentation [here](https://ourcord.js.org "OurCord Documentation").
+If you want to read about using Ourcord or developing tutorials for Ourcord bots, the Ourcord documentation is free and available online.
+You can find the source to the documentation [here](https://Ourcord.js.org "Ourcord Documentation").

 If you're still stuck here are a couple of tutorials: